 Now that we've established that a lone worker is not always someone who is simply alone, what are the ways we can protect those workers who are without direct supervision and interact with customers or the general public?
 All of the basic work alone best practices still apply; a 24/7 check-in protocol, hazard assessments, and a reliable means of communication.
 However, there are also technological tools of which we can avail.
 Take, for instance, a device that allows an employee to discretely signal for help.

 Work alone apps and wearables are becoming more and more popular in industries where employees are at risk of physical or sexual violence.
-Hotel maids, homecare workers, social workers, and even postal workers are great examples of employees who can benefit from wearable devices with discrete alarms.
+Trades workers, hotel maids, maintenance workers, social workers, and even postal workers are great examples of employees who can benefit from wearable devices with discrete alarms.
 For example, many wearable technology manufacturers now include a button that can be used to trigger a panic alarm without drawing any attention.
-Many of these devices are compatible with both cellular and satellite networks, and some are even compatible with Telelink's Signal App, meaning employees can also use the device to complete check-ins.
+Many of these devices are compatible with both cellular and satellite networks, meaning employees can also use the device to complete check-ins.

 Work Alone apps